 - Where release is required by law (for example, a subpoena) or regulation, or is requested by an agency for governmental investigative purposes or governmental proceedings;

-- Where there are indications of fraudulent or illegal activity that a governmental agency should be made aware of;
+- Where there are indications of fraudulent or illegal activity of which a governmental agency should be made aware;

 - To appropriate persons, where your communication suggests possible harm to others.

 Help us keep your personal information accurate